anderskvist/iAstroHub/README-DOCKER.md

 The following changes have been made while Dockerizing iAstroHub:

 * The FTDI module is copied to /home/pi, but ftdi_load.php and ftdi_unload.php will error if the kernel versions do not match up.
 My advice is to ensure FTDI is stable and always keep it loaded at the host level.
+* fliusb kernel module is not built in the container.
+If needed, this should live on the host.
 * /etc/hosts IP address for iAstroHub host is 127.0.0.1, instead of 127.0.1.1.
 * Skychart upgraded to version 4.
 * Used an x64 compatible fix for chipset detection in sbig module for OpenSkyImager.
 It is the same one used in this pull request: https://github.com/OpenSkyProject/OpenSkyImager/pull/16/files